akash395/Foodinit/README.md

 - There are problems within the sql file itself.
 If you type in any of the Customer Values in the Sign In Page, it will successfully allow you to sign in to the website itself.
 However, wwe didn't have enough time to differentiate a registered customer and guest surfer.
+We also didn't have enough time to differentiate a vip customer and register customer.